 - Enable 'Foreground service' in DesktopSMS Lite settings to make DesktopSMS Lite available for connection even when not being used for longer periods of time.

-- Check Wi-Fi or Bluetooth status, must be enabled and Wi-Fi must be connected!
+- Check Wi-Fi or Bluetooth status, is it turned on?

-- WiFi connection: check IP address of remote device and IP address in device manager configuration.
+- WiFi connection: is Wi-Fi connected?
+Check IP address on Android device and see what IP address is used in device manager configuration on DesktopSMS Client.

 Connection seems slow, remote device is not responding well

 Please try to plug USB/AC power to your Android device.
 Android system saves battery by throttling down resources for apps that are not running on foreground when device is not active (screen off).
 Throttling is not applied that much when on AC/USB power, so plug in power supply to keep connection smooth.